The Best Shopping in New York City

 Run by mother-daughter duo Malin and Nova Landeaus, you’ll find vintage pieces from the 1950s to the 1980s in their colour-coded racks – a dream come true for the compulsively-organised and aesthetically-driven shoppers amongst us.
 Drop by their winsome shop for fantastic footwear, made in a time when shoes were an investment meant to last the years.
 Be gone throwaway fashion!

 Thank the heavens for Hannah Richtman, owner of the concept store The Break.
 With a distinct community feel, she has created a home for reworked vintage pieces and super-cool indie brands that are modern, high-quality and stupendously affordable.
 Head to Williamsburg’s trendy younger sister, Greenpoint, to get all of the latest fashion.
+When it comes to shopping in New York, you'd be foolish to forego a visit.

 Just around the corner from The Break, you’ll find yet another winner.
 Told you Greenpoint was Williamsburg’s cooler sister!
 Feng Sway is hard to miss with its mesmerizing pink palm tree and tropical entrance.
 Here you can get anything from vintage designer dresses, porcelain trinkets, hand-woven rugs and a huge selection of plants and planters.
 You can even rent the space for a party and they’ll throw in a costume station for dress up.
 Feng Sway, you say?
 More like Feng STAY!

-If you’ve not come across Frankie shop before, let us tell you, you are in for a treat.
+If you’ve not come across Frankie Shop before, let us tell you, you are in for a treat.
 Go here for your city-lifestyle basics that are effortlessly cool with a touch of panache.
 Now you can channel New York City wherever you are in the world.

 And now into our comfort zone.
 If there’s one thing we know about, it’s just how important a home is.
-We truly believe that no matter how you decide to decorate it, it should be unique to YOU.
+We truly believe that no matter how you decide to decorate it, it should be unique to you.
 Cue: Coming Soon.
 This beautifully curated home-goods store has everything you’ve ever dreamed of for your abode.
 From home accessories, vintage furniture, to special gifts for loved ones (or yourself), you’ll find it here.

 Whether you’re reading this article in preparation for a trip or simply to escape your current reality, Warm in Manhattan’s Nolita will get you in the holiday spirit (and we don’t mean the Christmas kind).
 Taking inspiration from their many trips to Costa Rica, Mexico, and Barbados, the owners of Warm have successfully created a shop that will make you feel like you’re on a tropical island.
 Fluid silhouettes and bohemian vintage flair await you (note: this isn’t for the bargain shopper).